 Costumes kept in pristine condition, iconic silverscreen objects and flash cars are high on film collectors’ shopping lists, with some pieces selling for eye-catching amounts.

-In honour of Bonhams’ recent movie memorabilia sale, flick through the gallery above to discover the most expensive pieces of silverscreen souvenirs ever sold at auction.
+Flick through our gallery above to discover the most expensive pieces of silverscreen souvenirs ever sold at auction.

 Marylin Monroe’s iconic ‘Subway’ dress sold for $4.6m (£3m) in a June 2011 auction at Profiles in History.
 The dress, seen in The Seven-Year Itch, was sold from the huge collection of movie memorabilia once owned by singer and actress Debbie Reynolds